petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/exporting-the-assets-list-to-a-spreadsheet.md

 The Content Dashboard can export a spreadsheet (`.xls` file) of content related metadata for further analysis.

-To export the asset list to a spreadsheet follow these steps:
+To export the asset list to a spreadsheet,

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Applications* &rarr; *Content Dashboard*.